 Undoubtedly, the help desk is the lifeblood of an organization.
 A robust help desk addresses the queries of customers promptly and yields a powerful service cycle.
-By ensuring customer-centric service, the help desk enables businesses to create a rapport with end-users, maintain its image, and build customer loyalty.
+By ensuring customer-centric service, the help desk enables businesses to create a rapport with end-users, maintain their image, and build customer loyalty.

 Businesses exploit help desk management software to automate processes and to organize workflows.
 However, the help desk management system needs to be optimized to maximize its benefits for the business.